Search engine optimization through content marketing used to be simple.

 If you still think that more pages means more opportunities to rank on page 1 of Google, know that there is a much better and much more efficient way to get organic search traffic to your website.
 Keyword mapping is the foundation of that strategy.

-Below we’ll run you through the 2 most likely scenarios:
+We’ll run you through the 2 most likely scenarios:

 - when building a new website,